DESIGNS OF THE ANCIENT

 But the best Medieval manuscript illumination was produced in England and on the Continent during the period 1000-1500 CE.
 First came a number of exceptional Romanesque illuminated manuscripts (c.1000-1150), such as the St Albans Psalter, the Bible of St Benigne, the Egbert Psalter, the Winchester Bible and the Moralia Manuscript.

-After this, painters like Matthew Paris, W de Brailes and Jean Pucelle produced the finest Gothic illuminated manuscripts (1150-1350).
-These included works like: the Psalter of St Louis, the Bible Moralisee, the Minnesanger Manuscript, the Amesbury Psalter, and Queen Mary's Psalter.
-They were followed, during the era of International Gothic illuminations, by masterpieces such as the Tres-Belles Heures de Duc de Berry, better known as the Brussels Hours, by Jacquemart de Hesdin (c.1355-1414); Les Tres Riches Heures by the Limbourg Brothers (fl.1390-1416); and works by the great French artist Jean Fouquet (1420-81).
+After this, painters like Jean Pucelle produced the finest Gothic illuminated manuscripts (1150-1350), including The Belleville Breviary (1323-26, Bibliotheque Nationale, Paris) and The Hours of Jeanne d'Evreux (1324-28, The Cloisters, Metropolitan Museum of Art), as well as other works such as: the Psalter of St Louis, the Bible Moralisee, the Minnesanger Manuscript, the Amesbury Psalter, and Queen Mary's Psalter.
+They were followed, during the era of International Gothic illuminations, by masterpieces such as the Brussels Hours, by Jacquemart de Hesdin (c.1355-1414); Les Tres Riches Heures du Duc de Berry (1413, Musee Conde, Chantilly) by the Limbourg Brothers (fl.1390-1416); and works by the great French artist Jean Fouquet (1420-81).

-For more on the history of illustrated gospel texts, see: Art Encyclopedia.
+For more on the history of illustrated gospel texts, see: Visual Arts Encyclopedia.